Gatsby Benchmark 3

 This resource outlines an effective plan to collect and maintain accurate data on destinations and supports with the development of stronger alumni links.

-Kent and Medway Careers Hub - 3 Year Destinations Data Collection Plan
+Kent and Medway Careers Hub - Three year destinations data collection plan

 Find out about Kent County Council's statutory duty to track the learning and employment activities of all young people up to the age of 20, or up to the age of 25 for those with learning difficulties.